Titan-Lyra/thebookkeeper/_characters/alda_arkin.md

 appearences: [01 - Murkmire Malevolence]
 ---

-Alda Arkin is the museum curator of the Varkenbluff Museum.
+Alda Arkin is the museum curator of the Greyhawk Museum.